eclipse-che/che-docs/src/main/pages/user-management/authentication.md

    - **org.eclipse.che.multiuser.keycloak.server.KeycloakAuthenticationFilter** class.
    Token is extracted from `Authorization` header or `token` query param and tried to being parsed using public key retrieved from provider.
    In case of expired/invalid/malformed token, 403 error is sent to user.
-As noted above, usage of query parameter should be minimised as much as possible, since that reduces security, and support of it may be limited/dropped at some point.
+As noted above, usage of query parameter should be minimised as much as possible, since support of it may be limited/dropped at some point.

   If validation was successful, token is passed to the